Aidan McAdams: Club career

-Having been at Celtic's academy from the age of 8, he switched to Rangers in 2017 for a large fee on a three-year contract.
+McAdams was born in Glasgow.
+Having been at Celtic's academy from the age of 8, he switched to Rangers in 2017 on a three-year contract.

 He joined Annan Athletic on loan in January 2019, and made his debut for them on 2 March 2019 in a 2–1 victory over Queen's Park.
 He appeared in three matches for Annan Athletic.

 In August 2019, McAdams joined Edinburgh City on loan until January 2020, going on to play 12 times for the club.
 He joined Northern Irish side Portadown on loan in January 2020.
 He was released by Rangers at the end of the season.

 McAdams joined Greenock Morton in September 2020 on a season-long deal.

 He moved to Ayr United in June 2021.

-McAdams had the game of his life in Ayr United’s Historic win at Rugby Park with some heroic saves to deny Kilmarnock a second goal as Ayr went on to win the match 2-1.
+McAdams would have brief stints with Edinburgh City and Northern Irish side Larne, winning the NIFL Premiership while with the latter.

+On 13 July 2024, McAdams signed for Scottish League One club Arbroath on a one-year deal.